Health and Wellness Services

 MIAD is committed to the health and well-being of our students.
 We encourage students to be proactive and responsible for their health and mental health needs and provide resources both on campus and at Marquette University.
 All full-time MIAD students are provided free counseling and health services at Marquette University.

 To serve students most efficiently, Marquette University Medical Clinic requires appointments.
 Same day appointments can be scheduled when available.
 Walk-ins are not accepted.
 Please call 414-288-7184 to schedule an appointment.
 You must present your MIAD student ID to obtain services from MU Medical Clinic.
-Masks are required in the clinic.
+Masks are optional in the clinic.

 Medical Resources

-Marquette University Medical Clinic is equipped to diagnose and treat most outpatient conditions including care for illnesses, physical exams, treatment for minor injuries, STI evaluation & treatment, as well as immunizations.
-For more information visit the Marquette University Medical Clinic website: www.marquette.edu/medical-clinic/.
+All full-time MIAD students can receive medical care at the Marquette University’s Medical Clinic.
+The Marquette University Medical Clinic is equipped to diagnose and treat most outpatient conditions including care for illnesses, physical exams, treatment for minor injuries, STI evaluation & treatment, as well as immunizations.
+All medical services are confidential and most services are free or low cost to full-time MIAD students.
+For hours and information visit the Marquette University Medical Clinic website.

-545 N 15th Street, Milwaukee, WI 53233
+540 N 16th Street, Milwaukee, WI 53233

 Phone: 414-288-7184